kaustubhbhavsar/animals-10-classification/README.md

 <!-- ABOUT PROJECT -->
 ## What Is It?
-<a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">Animals-10</a> is an image dataset with 10 output classes, i.e., 10 classes of 10 different animals.
+Animalica is an multiclass image classification project with 10 output classes, i.e., 10 classes of 10 different animals.
+The project uses <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">Animals-10</a> dataset.
 According to the information given by the dataset provider, the data is collected from Google Images and verified by a human.
 The dataset contains around 26,000 images.

 <b>Challenges:</b>